joejcollins/rhapsody-angel/queens/2020-berenice.md

 ## 11 F + 1 S
 ## 2020 Queen Marked

+2021-06-05 Saw brood and eggs but not the queen.
+No signs of swarming.
+With the super on and having moved it's location to bleed off some flying bees they didn't seem cramped (7 frames covered in the brood box).

 2021-06-01 Saw brood and eggs but not the queen.
 No signs of swarming but there are plenty of bees so I put on a super.

 2021-05-27 Saw brood, eggs and the queen.
 There was one queen cell on the face of a frame with two eggs in (which I took down).
 There is plenty of honey in the frames and lots of bees so I moved it to bleed off some of the bees into [Wendy]({{ site.baseurl }}/queens/2021-wendy.html).